comphilip/koreader-wiki/Dictionary-support.md

  *  `/sdcard/koreader/data/dict` directory for Android,
  *  `applications/koreader/data/dict` directory for Pocketbook.

-* some freely available dictionaries can be converted to the StarDict with [stardicter](http://blog.cihar.com/archives/2016/03/24/stardicter-09/)
+* some freely available dictionaries can be converted to the StarDict format with [stardicter](http://blog.cihar.com/archives/2016/03/24/stardicter-09/)

 KOReader has a build-in OCR engine for recognizing words in scanned PDF/DJVU pages.
 In order to use OCR in scanned page, you need to install tesseract trained data for your document language.